The Wandering Earth: Plot

-In the year 2058, an anomalously expanding red giant Sun threatens to engulf the Earth within 100 years.
-The world's nations are forced to consolidate into a world government and construct 12,000 enormous fusion-powered "Earth Engines" to thrust Earth out of the Solar System.
-Chinese astronaut Liu Peiqiang oversees a gravitational slingshot of Earth around Jupiter before going on his mission aboard the Navigation Platform International Space Station, a large station constructed above Earth.
-Much of the human population is killed by cataclysmic natural disasters, with the remainder seeking refuge in underground cities to escape precipitously low surface temperatures as Earth departs the Sun.
+In the year 2078, an anomalously expanding red giant Sun threatens to engulf the Earth within 100 years.
+Under a world government, humanity has constructed 12,000 enormous fusion-powered "Earth Engines" to thrust Earth out of the Solar System.
+Before his mission aboard the Navigation Platform International Space Station, Chinese astronaut Liu Peiqiang leaves his son Qi in the care of his father-in-law Han Zi'ang.
+Half of humanity, mostly chosen by lottery, moves underground; the others die from the cold and cataclysms resulting from the halt of the Earth's rotation as the planet is thrust out of its orbit around the Sun.

-Seventeen years later, in 2075, Liu Peiqiang is set to return to Earth after the Chinese New Year.
-His son Liu Qi, now an adult, obtains fake IDs and thermal suits from criminal gangs and steals his grandfather's clearance pass to take his foster sister, Han Duoduo, to requisition a heavy transport vehicle.
-Both are arrested at a nearby checkpoint and get jailed, meeting fellow prisoners Tim and Han Zi'ang.
-As Earth approaches its gravity assist around Jupiter, a spike in tidal force causes devastating earthquakes that disable many Earth Engines, resulting in the planet approaching a collision with Jupiter itself.
+Seventeen years later, Peiqiang is about to return to Earth after the Chinese New Year.
+Qi, now an adult, obtains fake IDs and stolen thermal suits from criminal gangs and uses his grandfather's clearance pass to bring his foster sister, Han Duoduo, to tour the surface.
+Both are arrested at a checkpoint and meet another prisoner, Tim.
+Zi'ang is also arrested as he attempts to bribe for his grandchildren's release.
+As Earth approaches its gravity assist around Jupiter, a gravitation spike from Jupiter causes devastating earthquakes that disable many Earth Engines and sets the planet on a collision course with Jupiter.

-The four escape the prison amidst the chaos and attempt to make their way to another underground city inside Han Zi'ang's truck, but are requisitioned for an emergency mission led by Captain Wang Lei to transport a Lighter Core to restart an Earth Engine in Hangzhou.
+The four escape in the collapse and attempt to make their way to another underground city, but their truck is requisitioned for an emergency mission led by Captain Wang Lei to transport a Lighter Core to restart an Earth Engine in Hangzhou.
 In the frozen ruins of Shanghai, they lose their vehicle while transporting the component up the ruins of the Shanghai Tower, where Han Zi'ang freezes to death.
-After a confrontation with the other rescue team members, Liu, Tim and Han Duoduo abandon the mission.
+After confronting the other rescue team members, Qi, Tim and Han Duoduo abandon the mission.
 The trio come upon a crashed cargo plane with an intact vehicle, where the surviving engineer aboard, Li Yiyi, eventually convinces them to transport another Lighter Core to repair the Earth Engine in Sulawesi, reconciling with the other members on the way.